Apr 27, 2022

 Set Up Your Business Email on Android

 Custom email addresses use a unique domain name instead of generic email provider extensions such as Gmail or Outlook.
 Username@mybusiness.com is an example – this address allows people to identify the name of a business or a website easily.
+Such emails can be created using email hosting services, like free email service on Hostinger or Google business email (6$/month).

 Setting up your business email on Gmail is a convenient solution.
 Doing it means you won’t have to log in to multiple platforms to manage your personal and business emails.
 It’s also free, and the familiar interface is easy to navigate.